Real McCoy (band): 1993–1995: Mainstream success with "Another Night"

 After a deal was finalized between Arista and BMG, the project name was shortened to Real McCoy and "Another Night" was released in the U.S. in mid 1994.
 The single had peaked at No. 3 in the U.S. by November 1994, and had quickly reached platinum status.
 The follow-up single release of "Run Away" was also a successful hit in the U.S. reaching gold status.
 Thanks to the success of the two hits, an all new U.S. release of the Space Invaders album was quickly planned for 1995.
 The project was officially re-branded as a trio act featuring Jeglitza, Petersen and newcomer Vanessa Mason.
 The Space Invaders album was re-titled Another Night.
 The cover art, imagery and marketing for the album was completely changed to present a lighter romantic tone.
 Several tracks from the album were removed for the new release.
 Davis commissioned a new team of producers to write and produce three new covers songs ("Come and Get Your Love", "Ooh Boy", "If You Should Ever Be Lonely (Deep in the Night)"), along with an original track (Sleeping with an Angel) for the album.
-The new production team included: Songwriters Billy Steinberg & Rick Noweles, Producer Shep Pettibone and the Lemon Productions team (Per Adebratt, Douglas Carr & Tony Ekman).
+The new production team included: songwriters Billy Steinberg & Rick Nowels, producer Shep Pettibone and the Lemon Productions team (Per Adebratt, Douglas Carr & Tony Ekman).

 Thanks to the promotional efforts of Arista along with the popularity of "Another Night" and "Run Away", the album reached double platinum status and became a mainstream commercial success in 1995.
 "Come and Get Your Love" was released as the third Real McCoy single and reached No. 1 on the Billboard Hot Dance/Club Play chart.
 "Automatic Lover (Call for Love)" was also released late in 1995 as a fourth single but saw lesser success peaking at No. 52 on the chart.
 The Space Invaders track "Love & Devotion" was released in Europe and Australia as a Real McCoy single.
-It earned gold status in Australia and peaked at No.11 in the United Kingdom.
+It earned gold status in Australia and peaked at No. 11 in the United Kingdom.
 While Real McCoy's success was at its peak in 1995, the Maxx project had quickly begun to decline in Europe due to the lack of new hits on the European charts.
 By the end of 1995, the project had permanently disbanded.
+In May 1996, Real McCoy won a World Music Award for World's Best-Selling German Group.